cyrilletuzi/vscode-angular-schematics/README.md

 A component associated to a route relies on specific features (like the `ActivatedRoute` service to get URL params).
 Thus, it should not be called via a HTML tag and so should not have a selector.

-Since Angular 9, a modal/dialog must be generated as a page too (previously it was a special type: `--entry-component`).

 ### Pure component